Skip to main content

 You can learn more about anxiety from these resources:

-Visit www.anxietybc.com for more information on anxiety and anxiety disorders.
-You can watch videos and learn self-help tools to help you cope with anxiety at home.
-You can also download “how to” documents and order DVDs on managing anxiety.
+Visit anxietycanada.com for more information on anxiety and anxiety disorders.
+You can watch videos, listen to a podcast, find a group therapy course, or learn self-help tools to help you cope with anxiety at home.

 Wellness Modules

-Visit www.heretohelp.bc.ca for the Wellness Modules.
-They include worksheets that help build good mental health.
-See the ones on stress, problem-solving and healthy thinking.
-Here to Help is the website of the BC Partners for Mental Health and Addictions Information.
+Visit www.heretohelp.bc.ca/wellness-modules for the Wellness Modules.
+They include worksheets that help build good mental health habits.
+Worksheets on stress, problem-solving and healthy thinking may help if you have a lot of anger.
+Here to Help is the website of the BC Partners for Mental Health and Substance Use Information.

-A crisis line can help you when you are very upset.
-But they can help for a lot of other problems.
+This phone service can help you when you are worried, stressed or upset.
+They can help with a lot of other problems, too.
 They can help you find services in your community.
 You can also call if you just need to talk to someone.
-Call 310-6789.
-Do not put 604, 778 or 250 before the number.
-When you call 310-6789, you can talk to someone right away.
+Call 310-6789 (do not add an area code) any time of day or night.
+You can talk to someone right away.
+Translators can help you in many different languages.
+Say the name of the language you need in English to get an interpreter.

 About the author